cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 # cache2k version 0.24 release notes

-## Possible breakages
+## Potential breakages

+Changes in semantics or API that may break existing applications are listed here.
+In general, only very minor changes are done with breaking existing semantics, which will most likely not affect existing applications.
+Everything that will most likely break applications will be introduced as new API and the old will get deprecated.
+Modifications in the statistics output will not listed as breakage.

   * Semantics of Cache.getAll() changed.
 Instead of returning always a map size equal to the requested count of keys, only keys with a non-null mapping are returned in the map.
   * Added generic types to the methods CacheBuilder.entryExpiryCalculator and CacheBuilder.exceptionExpiryCalculator

+## Bug fixes

+Serious bugs will listed here.
+If something is listed here it might affect an existing application and updating is recommended.

+  * Fix possible race condition in cache manager when adding and closing caches and requesting an iteration of the existing caches

 ## New and Noteworthy

+  * none

   TODO: check API, add since, add comment!
   * entry processor scheme like in JSR107: Cache.invokeAll,
   * Beginning of JSR107 support.

-  * classloader support
+##

 ## Fixes and Improvements

+  * The cache manager logs the used default cache implementation at startup
+  * Performance improvement for read access on available data (approx. 5%) on 64 bit JVMs
   * Cache.iterator(): Proper exception on wrong usage of iterator pattern
   * Cache.iterator(): Fix semantics for direct call to next() without call to hasNext()
-  * Fix usage counter for clock and clock pro implementation together with clear() operation
-  * Fix possible race condition in cache manager when adding and closing caches and requesting an iteration of the existing caches
   * Handle exceptions within the expiry calculator more gracefully (still needs work, entry state is inconsistent if an exceptions happens here)
   * ExceptionPropagator for customising the propagation of cached exception

+Statistics:

   * Cache.contains(), does no access recording if no storage is attached.
-Change because JSR107 specifies that a contains() does not count as get.
-    However, cache2k has no dedicated counters just for get.
+Change because JSR107 specifies that a contains() does not count the same ways as get().
+However, cache2k has no dedicated counters for get(), but counts every access, which also is a hit for the eviction algorithm.
+This means, the contains() call does not the prevent the entry from beeing evicted, which may be undisired.
 Treating the contains as an access to an entry has pros and cons.
   * JMX statistics: initial getHitRate() value is 0.0
   * JMX statistics: initial getMillisPerFetch() value is 0.0

 ## API Changes and new methods

+  * deprecated: CacheManager.isDestroyed(), replaced by isClosed()

   * new: Cache.peekAndReplace()
   * new: Cache.peekAndRemove()